ruoyanwangdr/Cataloging-and-Visualizing-Cradles-of-Planet-Formation/README.md

 Note: when importing files, make sure *id* is not duplicated.
 This column can be edited manually.

 ## Display the disk
-toy.html is the model. toy2.html for tests.
+disk_model.html contains the model and disk_model_test.html is to test scripts.
 ```
 cd Cataloging-and-Visualising-Cradles-of-Planet-Formation/diskmodel
-open toy.html
+open disk_model.html
 ```